keukenrol/P1-ESP-BE/README.md

 ### Requirements for Arduino IDE
 --- BOARDS ---
 - esp32 v2.0.9+
-- esp8266 v3.1.2+
+- esp8266 v3.0.2+

 --- LIBRARIES ---
+- None

+--- Functionality ---
-- ArduinoOTA
+- ArduinoOTA from board package
-- Check Wi-Fi functionality for both boards
+- Check Wi-Fi for both boards

 ### Installation instrucions
 - Make sure that your ESP8266 / ESP32 can be flashed from the Arduino environnment.